nirajp82/AmazonAuroraPostgreSQL/10_PostgreSQL_Command/01_QueryProcessing.md

   * Checks the database catalog for referenced objects (tables, columns).
   * Assigns **object IDs** for valid references.
-  * Returns errors if the query references missing objects.
+  * Returns errors if the query references missing objects.(It make sure that table and column exists in the database and they are valid)
 * **Memory Hook:** “Analyzer is the fact-checker—ensures the query refers to real database objects.”
 <img width="1092" height="515" alt="image" src="https://github.com/user-attachments/assets/e5193b87-6da8-4fd3-89c4-fe063ff6f262" />